philzook58/philzook58.github.io/_posts/2025-02-04-tree_decomp_etudes.md

 What graph theorists or networkx mean by trees is not really quite the same thing I (or compiler / PL people) mean by trees.
 The trees i like the best are AST-like or algebraic datatype like.
 They are rooted and have an ordering of the children of each node.

 <https://github.com/pa-ba/calc-graph-comp>  Beyond Trees: Calculating Graph-Based Compilers.
 This uses HOAS lambdas to model graphs.
 The opposite direction from what I was pointing out.

-## Algebraic Graphs

-Algebraic graphs doesn't seem that different from the perspective of graph decompositions.
-They are a tree describing a way of constructing the graph out of operations.
-These operations may have nice algerbaic properties with respect to each other, like distributivity.

-- <https://www.cs.tufts.edu/comp/150FP/archive/andrey-mokhov/algebraic-graphs.pdf> Algebraic Graphs with Class (Functional Pearl).
-- <https://arxiv.org/abs/2202.09230> United Monoids: Finding Simplicial Sets and Labelled Algebraic Graphs in Trees
-- <https://arxiv.org/abs/2403.02273> Let a Thousand Flowers Bloom: An Algebraic Representation for Edge Graphs
-- <https://dl.acm.org/doi/abs/10.1145/3704892>  Formalising Graph Algorithms with Coinduction
-- <https://dl.acm.org/doi/10.1145/3473577>  Algebras for weighted search
-- <https://dl.acm.org/doi/10.1145/2500365.2500613> Fun with semirings: a functional pearl on the abuse of linear algebra

 ## More on tree decompositions